jeroennoten/Laravel-AdminLTE/README.md

     composer update jeroennoten/laravel-adminlte
     ```

-2. Then, publish the public assets with the `--force` flag to overwrite existing files
+2. Then, publish the public assets with the --force flag to overwrite existing files

     ```
     php artisan vendor:publish --provider="JeroenNoten\LaravelAdminLte\ServiceProvider" --tag=assets --force
     ```

+### 3.2 - Package version 2.x (Laravel 6)

+1. To update this package, first update the composer package:

+    ```
+    composer update jeroennoten/laravel-adminlte
+    ```

+2. Then, we need to update the assets, so run this command

+    ```
+    php artisan vendor:publish --provider="JeroenNoten\LaravelAdminLte\AdminLteServiceProvider" --tag=assets --force
+    ```

+### 3.3 - Updating from Package 1.x (Laravel 5.x) to Package version 2.x (Laravel 6.x)

+1. Updage your Laravel project from version 5.x to 6.x.

+2. Then, update your `composer.json` file, so in the require section, modify it to:

+    ```
+    require: {
+        ...
+        "jeroennoten/laravel-adminlte": "^2.0",
+        ...
+    }
+    ```

+3. Run the composer update in your project folder:

+    ```
+    composer update jeroennoten/laravel-adminlte
+    ```

+4. Updating the assets:

+    In the package 2.x version, the assets locations where changed, so delete the folder adminlte inside your public/vendor folder.

+    And then use this command to publish new assets

+    ```
+    php artisan vendor:publish --provider="JeroenNoten\LaravelAdminLte\AdminLteServiceProvider" --tag=assets --force
+    ```

+5. If you have [published](#7-customize-views) and modified the default master, page views or login views, you will need to update them too.

+    Option 1:
+    - Make a copy of the views you modified.
+    - Publish the views again, using
+        ```
+       php artisan vendor:publish --provider="JeroenNoten\LaravelAdminLte\AdminLteServiceProvider" --tag=views
+        ```
+   - Redo the modifications you did.

+   Option 2:
+   - Modify in the css, js and other assets location in the master and page views.

-### 3.1 Breaking Changes
+### 3.4 Breaking Changes

 1. Version 1.25.1 to 1.26 and up:
     - Plugins configuration was modified, check the new usage here: [Plugins](#62-plugins)

-2. Version 1.26 to 1.2x and up:
+2. Version 1.26 to 1.27 and up:

     - iCheck plugin was replaced with [icheck-bootstrap](https://github.com/bantikyan/icheck-bootstrap).
 If you use the iCheck assets, make sure to check/modify the asset location.

+3. Version 2.0 moved the assets file.
+Check the locations.

+    - If you modified the default views, edit then fixing the assets injection.

 ## 4. Usage